-In this article, we’ll take a closer look at some of the most interesting facts about the Tsing Ma Bridge, an incredible structure with some interesting stories to tell.
+In this article, we’ll take a closer look at some of the most interesting facts about the Tsing Ma Bridge, an incredible structure in Hong Kong with some interesting stories to tell.

 1. It was named after the two islands it connects near Hong Kong

 The Tsing Ma Bridge connects the islands of Tsing Yi and Ma Wan, two islands located in the “New Territories” region of Hong Kong.
 Ma Wan is the smaller of the two islands and both are located just northwest of the bustling city.

 The bridge allows direct access from these two islands to the much larger Lantau Island.
 This island was previously only accessible by boat and was completely rural.

 This means that the bridge played a major role in the development of Lantau Island, an immense hilly island that covers an area of 147.16 square kilometers (56.82 square miles).

 The first attraction you come across on this island is the Hong Kong Disneyland Resort.
 It’s also the location of the Hong Kong International Airport.

 2. The bridge was built in the 1990s as part of a large project

 One of the most interesting facts about the Tsing Ma Bridge is that it was one of the 3 parts of the so-called “Lantau Link.”
 This was a major construction project that allowed the Lantau Island, which mainly consisted of fishing villages, to be developed.